-- 4.3 We can identify and investigate a systemic issue with or without a complaint. - 4.4 If we decide to investigate a systemic issue about a specific member, we: - (a) will inform that member; and - (b) may request information or documents from that member at any time. - 4.5 We may wait until we have finalised a systemic issue investigation before handling any complaints connected to the issue. - 4.6 As part of handling and investigating a systemic issue, we may: - (a) require a member to share investigation findings, including any underlying causes and trends; - (b) suggest or discuss improvement and remedial actions a member should take; - (c) ask the member to commit to timeframes set out for any agreed actions; and - (d) ask the member to internally escalate the systemic issue to a more senior level. - 4.7 We may publish the description of systemic issues we have handled and include the name of the relevant members. - 4.8 We may publish guidelines on how we handle systemic issues.
+- 4.3 We can identify and investigate a systemic issue with or without a complaint. - 4.4 If we decide to investigate a systemic issue about a member, we: - (a) will inform that member; and - (b) may request information or documents from that member at any time. - 4.5 We may wait until we have finalised a systemic issue investigation before handling any complaints connected to the issue.
+However, complaints may still be made to us and we may make temporary rulings under clauses 2.33-2.35 as appropriate. - 4.6 As part of handling and investigating a systemic issue, we may: - (a) require a member to share investigation findings, including any underlying causes and trends; - (b) suggest or discuss improvement and remedial actions a member should take; and - (c) ask the member to commit to suitable timeframes set out for any agreed actions. - 4.7 We may publish guidelines on how we handle systemic issues.